theopn/theovim/README.md

     - These will be indicated in code comments and will be fixed as soon as possible
     - Thanks to my friend Shriansh for at least making them upgrade from 0.5 to 0.8
 - **[NerdFonts](https://www.nerdfonts.com/font-downloads) to render glyphs**
+- `make` and some C compiler to compile `telescope-fzf-native.nvim`
 - `npm`, `g++` (`gcc-c++`), and `unzip`
 - `git` to update Theovim